sametcopur/ruleopt/docs/source/getting_started.md

 Congratulations on running your first model with `ruleopt`!
 To dive deeper into the capabilities of our library, explore the following resources:

 -   **Detailed Tutorials**: Walk through more examples and learn different techniques in [our tutorials section on Github](https://github.com/sametcopur/ruleopt/tree/main/examples).
--   **API Reference**: Get detailed information on every function, class, and method provided by `ruleopt`on API Reference.
+-   **API Reference**: Get detailed information on every function, class, and method provided by `ruleopt` in the API Reference.

 ## Important Features